padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-Supervervised.md

 ##### Create reference areas, assigning the spectral values to sample points

-We know our sample points, and these are lat and lon coordinates of the pixels, but not yet integrated with the Sentinel-2 imagery.
+We know our sample points, the lat and lon coordinates of the pixels, but not yet integrated with the Sentinel-2 imagery.
 The spectral observations for the pixel or point in the feature collection must be provided to create reference areas with known spectral characteristics.

 ```JavaScript
 var referencePoints = s2ProjectArea.sampleRegions({